Getting-On in Japan: Language & Etiquette

 – do not put anything in the onsen water

 – do not splash or cause a disturbance

 – never take alcohol into the onsen (unless you are told it’s acceptable)

-For more information including tips and advice about where to find the best hot springs in Central Japan, see our ‘Onsen In & Around Nagano’ page.
+For more information including tips and advice about where to find the best hot springs in Central Japan, see our ‘Onsen in Japan’ main page.